sharoncornelius/idpf-specification/idpf_specification.md

 This information contains a variable number of bytes per PTYPE in the following format:

-*Table 1 CP PF PTYPE reply format*
+CP PF PTYPE reply format

 <table>
 <colgroup>